Case Closed: Countdown to Heaven: Plot

-The Junior Detective League, Conan, Vi, and Dr. Agasa are on a camping trip.
+The Junior Detective League, Conan, Ai, and Dr. Agasa are on a camping trip.
 Along the way, they notice Mount Fuji and the newly constructed Twin Towers, the tallest buildings in Japan.
-During the night, George sees Vi talking to someone while he goes to the restroom.
+During the night, Genta sees Ai talking to someone while he goes to the restroom.

 Meanwhile, Gin and Vodka, on a hunt for Shiho Miyano, sneak into Akemi Miyano's flat and listen to the messages on the answering machine.
-They discover that Shiho will attend a private viewing of the aforementioned skyscrapers in Tokyo.
+They discover that Shiho will attend a private viewing of the aforementioned skyscrapers in West Tama City.
 Gin and Vodka plan to murder Shiho there.

-The group visits the Twin Towers, dubbed “the closest thing to heaven”, on their way back home and run into Richard, Rachel, and Serena, in addition to Richard's old friend from college, Madison Monroe, her secretary Cherilyn Chrisabel, Japanese artist Kisaragi Hosui, executive Yoshiaki Hara, Twin Tower councilman Augustine Odell, Twin Towers architect Theodore Radcliff, the latter who once studied architecture under former professor-turned-serial bomber Leo Joel from the first film.
+The group visits the Twin Towers, dubbed “the closest thing to heaven”, on their way back home, Richard, Rachel, and Serena, in addition to Richard's old friend from college, Madison Monroe, her secretary Cherilyn Chrisabel, Japanese artist Kisaragi Hosui, executive Yoshiaki Hara, Twin Tower councilman Augustine Odell, Twin Towers architect Theodore Radcliff, the latter who once studied architecture under former professor-turned-serial bomber Leo Joel from the first film.
 Augustine, drunk, invites Madison over for the night in the tower, despite them not officially opened to the public.
 Madison prepared a room for him anyway.
 Two employees come up to the VIP elevator and talk about how a nice car pulled up.
 The other employee says it's a Porsche 356A, catching Conan's attention, who asks for the car's detail which matches that of Gin's.
 He quickly runs into the elevator looking down briefly, and sees the Porsche drive off as he approaches the entrance.
 Later that night, the drunk Augustine Odell is brutally murdered.

 During the investigation, a broken sake cup is found and the painting Augustine had is missing.
 Police are drawn to two conclusions on the sake cup: it either simply fell from Odell during the murder, or it was left deliberately as a message.
 The Junior Detective League conducts their own investigation and interrogates Theodore, who got the job because of Odell, and Kisaragi, who was in the middle of painting Mt.
 Fuji despite his shades blocking his view.
 After their questioning, the group disbands.
 Vi is later seen talking with someone on the phone at Dr. Agasa's house, not realizing Black Organization members Gin and Vodka are listening on the other end.